duncanbradley/axis-extension/draft.md

 # Participants

 Participants were recruited from Prolific.co.
-The experiment was advertised to fluent English speakers, who had normal-or-corrected to normal vision, who had previously participated in at least 100 studies on Prolific.
+The experiment was advertised to fluent English speakers, who had normal-or-corrected to normal vision, who had previously participated in at least 100 studies on Prolific (ref).

 Per our pre-registeration, we recruited participants until 150 had successfully completed the experiment, excluding seven individuals who answered more than 1 attention check item incorrectly.
 Participants with accepted submissions received £3.50.